Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/1-preparing.md

 If you don't get feedback, here are some things to check:

-- Make sure your created the branch with the exact name `build-octofit-app`.
+- Make sure your created the branch with the exact name `build-tutoring-sa-app`.
 No prefixes or suffixes.
 - Make sure the branch was indeed published to your repository.

 </details>